Mycena stylobates: Fruit body development

 The ontogeny, or development, of Mycena stylobates fruit bodies has been investigated in detail using light microscopy and scanning electron microscopy.
 According to Volker Walther and colleagues, the development can be divided into two phases: in the first, the primordium is established that contains all the structures of the mature fruit body; in the second stage, the primordial stipe elongates rapidly, and the newly exposed hymenium immediately begins spore production.
 The first detected stage of fruit body formation was an irregularly arranged hyphal structure within the colonized substrate.
 After rupturing the surface of the substrate and establishing itself there, the structure develops a layer of wrapping hyphae that covers the entire primordium.
 The structures of the stipe and the cap develop simultaneously.
 The developing stipe, cap, and basal disc together form a secondary ring-like cavity, in which the gills develop.
-Gill development initiates with a number of small alveolae on the lower side of the cap, which are covered with a hymenophoral palisade (a group of tightly packed, roughly parallel cells).
-The margins of these alveolae form the primary gills.
-The hymenophoral palisade spreads from the developing alveolae to the gill edge; the edge of the primary gills is forked in the early stages of its development.
+Gill development initiates with a number of small alveoli on the lower side of the cap, which are covered with a hymenophoral palisade (a group of tightly packed, roughly parallel cells).
+The margins of these alveoli form the primary gills.
+The hymenophoral palisade spreads from the developing alveoli to the gill edge; the edge of the primary gills is forked in the early stages of its development.
 The secondary gills (lamellulae) are formed by the ridges folding down from the lower side of the cap.
 In contrast to the primary gills, they are covered with hymenophoral palisade from the beginning.
 Spore production begins immediately after the stipe elongates.